shonenada/reincublog/README.rst

 Content
     Post content, written in TinyMCE in the Django admin.
 Accepts external images.

+Published Date
+    Date that the post is published and used for ordering in post lists.

 Categories
     Each post can be associated with any number of categories and will be shown in the category list.